 Applications are to be completed by the Aboriginal ceremony leader or a group representative and submitted to the NLC prior to the ceremony taking place.
-It is the applicant’s responsibility to complete the application form and provide relevant quotes for the requested eligible items.
+It is the applicant’s responsibility to complete the application form and provide relevant quotes / or nominate the preferred supplier of goods in the community for the requested eligible items.

-- Advise the applicant if the funeral or ceremony assistance is approved or not approved within 7 days.
-This advice will include the level of assistance to be provided
+- Advise the applicant if the funeral or ceremony assistance is approved or not approved within 5 working days.
+This advice will include the level of assistance to be provided.